Arithmetic geometry of toric varieties. Metrics, measures and heights: Algebraic metrics from toric models

 \section{Algebraic metrics from toric models}

-Next we study some properties of the algebraic metrics that arise from toric models.
-Thus, we assume that $K$ is a complete field with respect to an absolute value associated to a nontrivial discrete valuation.
-We keep the usual notations.
-We fix a complete fan $\Sigma $ in $N_{\R}$.
+Next we study some properties of algebraic metrics with particular emphasis on the ones that arise from toric models.
+We keep the notation at the beginning of the chapter and we assume that $K$ is a complete field with respect to an absolute value associated to a nontrivial discrete valuation.
+We also assume that the fan $\Sigma$ is complete.

+Since we will discuss the relationship between metrics and algebraic models it is preferable to work with the functions $\phiK $ of Definition \ref{def:88} instead of the functions of Definition \ref{def:68}.

-We begin by studying the relationship between the maps $\val$ and $\red$.
+We begin by studying the relationship between the maps $\val_K$ and $\red$.